 You can also explore the Treasury Sky, a collection of unique and highly expensive jewel crafts and sculptures made of precious stones.

-The best time to visit Taipei 101 observatories is during the late afternoon so that you can witness the day as well as night time exotic scenic view from the tower.
+The best time to visit Taipei 101 observatories is during the late afternoon so that you can witness the day as well as the nighttime exotic scenic views from the tower.
 From 6:00 to 10:00 at night, Taipei 101 brightens up with glorious lights of seven colours in the spectrum.
 The bright yellow glow of light from the zenith of the tower features Taipei 101 as a candle safeguarding the epitomes of liberty and welcome.

 Exploring the Food Court